Iterable/iterable-swift-sdk/README.md

 	* Handling Links from Push Notifications

 		Push notifications and action buttons may have `openUrl` actions attached to them.
 When a URL is specified, the SDK first calls `urlDelegate` specified in your `IterableConfig` object.
 You can use this delegate to handle `openUrl` actions the same way as you handle normal deep links.
 If the delegate is not set or if it returns `false` (the default), the SDK will open Safari with that URL.
-If you want to navigate to a UIViewController on receiving a deep link, you should do so in the `urlDelegate`.
+If you want to navigate to a UIViewController on receiving a deep link, you should do so in the `urlDelegate`.

 		In the code below, `DeepLinkHandler` is a custom handler which is reponsible for deep link navigation.
 You have to provide implementation for deep link navigation.
 Please see [sample application](./sample-apps/swift-sample-app/swift-sample-app.xcworkspace) for a reference implementation.